Samanthatb1/FYDP25/README.md

 3. the passenger speech detection is bad because you have to yell.
 4. tensorflow cannot be used on the raspberry pi. we must use tensorflow LITE

+## Branches
+main - contains code that can run on your laptop raspberry_pi - contains code that can run on the pi / mimic running on the pi

 # How to run:

 *the code is in the /src directory**